 Women play a big role in our temples today and I think the reason why is rooted in Jodo Shinshu Buddhist teachings and history.

 Today in the United States, women serve in temple leadership positions such as president, board member, chairperson, committee member, and Dharma school teacher.
 In our North America district, we now have three women assigned as resident ministers, up from none just a few years ago.
 Buddhist women organizations have supported our temples for decades through their efforts, fundraising and activities.

 The contribution of women is not surprising considering their importance in Jodo Shinshu history and development.
 For instance, a legendary story about Shinran Shonin (considered Jodo Shinshu’s founder) some 800 years ago recounts how as a novice monk-in-training on Mt.
-Hiei, he regretfully turned away a women wishing to hear the Buddhist teachings, explaining how the mountain retreat was restricted to men.
+Hiei, he regretfully turned away a woman wishing to hear the Buddhist teachings, explaining how the mountain retreat was restricted to men.
 He later openly married Eshinni and had children with her.
 He met with people from all walks of life, including both women and men.
 Scholars later learned important details of Shinran’s personal life through Eshinni’s letters.
 Shinran’s daughter Kakushinni, donated land for her father’s ashes, which eventually became the first Honganji temple.

 About 150 years later, Rennyo Shonin, considered the “second founder” of Jodo Shinshu, also married and had children.
 His writings focused increasingly on women, especially after the deaths of his wife and daughter.
 In his letters, Rennyo constantly emphasized how women were assured spiritual salvation.